MuhamadBinImran/HMS_API-s/README.md

 ## Testing

-Run unit and feature tests with:
+Run all unit and feature tests with:

 ```bash
 php artisan test